MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-storage-classes.md

 ## Create a storage class

-This section describes how to create a storage class using the portal, or CLI.
+This section describes how to create a storage class using the Azure portal, or Azure CLI.

 ### NFS